DylanTombs/Notes/Interview Prep/Hireview IB.md

 ## Why do you wanna join J.P.
 Morgan?

 What excites me about J.P.
 Morgan is its ability to combine world-class research with innovation, while never losing sight of the client-first mindset.
-The firm has a reputation for producing rigorous and forward-looking insights that clients genuinely rely on, and that’s something I deeply admire.
+The firm has a reputation for producing rigorous and forward-looking insights that clients genuinely rely on, and that’s something I deeply admire and look for in a firm.
 For example, I was particularly interested in your paper on _Conservative Bias in Large Language Models_.
-To me, this demonstrated not only technological expertise but also a commitment to transparency and trust in research – ensuring that when you innovate, you do so responsibly.
+To me, this demonstrated not only technological expertise but also a commitment to transparency and trust in research – ensuring that when you innovate, you do so responsibly and understand the risks you are taking.

 That really resonates with my own approach.
 In a recent project, I led a team building a FinBERT and LLM-based sentiment index, where ensuring interpretability and reproducibility was just as important as generating predictive power.
 What stood out to me is that J.P.
 Morgan takes the same view – that research has to be robust and explainable to deliver value.